ian-shum-sp/P_01_Pixel_TopDown_RPG/README.md

 4. More rooms for exploration

 Updates will be recorded in the Design file in the Documents directory.
 I will also provide updates (if any) on top of this file.
 For the latest stats of the weapons, armors and mobs etc, kindly take a look into the Stats.md file in the Documents directory.
 That file will contain most of the stats related items in the game.
+If you are interested in more of a background of me developing this game, you can go to my [page](https://ianshum.github.io/) to have a look at it!

-If you have good suggestions, please hit me up as well!
+Finally, if you have good suggestions, please hit me up as well!
 Thanks a lot!

 ## References
 Thanks [Epitome](https://www.youtube.com/c/EpitomeGames/featured) for the amazing video and inspiration.